 4. Constrictor Wrist Wraps from Elitefts.
 Wrist wraps help keep your wrists in a nice, straight, neutral position while shoulder pressing or bench pressing.
 While I only wear wrist wraps when performing those lifts, some lifters also wear their wraps while squatting to ensure their wrist doesn’t bend during the exercise.

 I use the Constrictor Wrist Wraps from Elitefts.
-My Starting Strength coach Matt Reynolds gave me his old ones a few years ago and I’ve stuck with them.
+My Barbell Logic coach Matt Reynolds gave me his old ones a few years ago and I’ve stuck with them.
 They get the job done.

 5. Super Heavy Knee Sleeves from Elitefts.
 I wear these knee sleeves when I squat.
 They keep your joints warm and provide a bit of support around your knees to keep you safe while you’re hefting 300 pounds on your back.
 The sleeves shouldn’t be so tight that they practically cut off circulation to your legs.
 If that’s the case, the sleeve is acting more like an aid to the lift instead of merely supporting the knee.
 Knee wraps are in fact typically worn tight by powerlifters for just that reason — as a kind of brace when squatting.